textX/textX/docs/grammar.md

 ## Grammar modularization

-Grammars can be defined in multiple files and than imported.
+Grammars can be defined in multiple files and then imported.
 Rules used in the references are first searched for in the current file and then in the imported files, in the order of the import.